stockeh/stockeh/README.md

 ### Hi there, I'm Jason Stock 👋

 - 🛰 I’m currently working on my graduate research in machine learning in atmospheric science at [CIRA](http://cira.colostate.edu)
-- 🌱 I’m currently learning about machine learning algorithms, thermodynamics, and the 3D state of the atmosphere
+- 🌱 I’m currently learning about machine learning algorithms, methods for interpretability AI, and the 3D state of the atmosphere
 - 📀 My other areas of interest include distributed systems; peer-to-peer systems and distributed file systems
 - 💬 Ask me about distributed systems, deep learning, webservices, or fun computer science applications [here](https://github.com/stockeh/stockeh/issues)
 - ⚡ Fun facts: I enjoy astrophotography, exploring the mountains, and listening to classic rock